deanturpin/superdean.com/index.md

 You don't need much to get started, you're basically just having a closer look, but I often go out and about with a loupe in my jacket pocket.
 Just in case.

 - Eyeglass/loupe 2.8x (Bergeon 4422-3.5): note the Bergeon name is the focal length not the magnification
-- Large cleaning cloth (Selvyt Medium White Size: Size A 25x25cm)
+- Large cleaning cloth (Selvyt Medium White Size: Size A 25x25cm): I think it's good practice to always handle watches with a cloth (especially if it's not yours)

 ### Maintain